 Bring us the new, old and old school

-Cable and Housing Replacement
+Cable & Housing Replacement

 As one of the most common sources of shifting and braking problems, a worn out or corroded cable and housing can be a real headache.
 As a general rule cables and housings last about two years and after a solid couple of seasons of racing and riding, your cables and housings are most likely worn out.
-Over time and usage, the inner liners and ferrule caps of your housings begin to wear and can let moisture into areas where it is not supposed to go!
+Over time and usage, the inner liners and ferrule caps of your housings begin to wear and can let moisture into areas where it is not supposed to go.
 The process of replacing the cables can be quite involved, and often entails replacing the bar tape.
-However, fresh cables and bar tape is a great way to treat you bike to some love and revive the crisp clean shifting your ride was meant to have.
+However, fresh cables and bar tape is a great way to treat your bike to some love and revive the crisp clean shifting your ride was meant to have.

 Brake Pad Replacement or Installation

 Got a few too many miles on your brakes?
-A fresh set of brakes will not only improve your braking ability, but ensure that your brakes work properly when you need them.
+A fresh set of brakes will not only improve your braking ability, but ensure that your brakes work correctly when you need them.
 A proper brake pad or shoe replacement includes an adjustment to the pad alignment, cable tension, and brake lever position.

 Considered one of the “regular maintenance” items on your bike, you should be able to get about 3000 miles of service out of most chains with proper and regular lubrication.
 However, at some point it will need to be replaced, and the wrong type of chain or improper installation can lead to shifting issues.
 The chain installation includes setting the new chain to the proper length, adjusting for minor wear issues, and checking the shifting.